-• Meet with an advisor
+· Meet with an advisor

 Once you have completed your placement tests or submitted your standardized test scores, call the counseling department at 301.846.2471 to set up an appointment with an advisor.
-Your counselor will discuss your scores, talk about your academic goals, and help you design your fall class schedule.
+Your counselor will discuss your scores, talk about your academic goals, and help you design your class schedule.
+Additionally, new student advising sessions are offered to assist students in becoming familiar with academic requirements, college procedures related to course registration, and academic support services that are available.